kdheepak/kdheepak.github.io/content/23-technical_writing.md

 There are several people that have shared their complete workflow along with all their resources [@healy_plain;@_writing;@_writing-1;@_academic].
 Mine is available on GitHub [@krishnamurthy_github] as well.
-While someone else's workflow will work for you, I encourage you to start from scratch and craft your own Makefile.
+While someone else's workflow will work for you, I encourage you to start from scratch and craft your own.
 That way you will figure out why each item has been added into a workflow, and if that works for you.
 You will also know what to do if (when?) it breaks, and how to fix it.
 Feel free to go through other people's Makefiles to see what they have done, and how you can improve your own.